21 January 2020

 3. Sleep Wellness

 A huge trend that hit us in late 2019 was all about sleep.
-From comfortable beds to hotel rooms designed around you own sleep patterns, there is already a movement of customers looking at the quality of sleep over the more traditional elements of hospitality services.
+From comfortable beds to hotel rooms designed around your own sleep patterns, there is already a movement of customers looking at the quality of sleep over the more traditional elements of hospitality services.
 In 2020, people will continue to prioritise, maximise and optimise sleep.
 According to Terry Cralle, co-author of the book “Sleeping Your Way to the Top”, hotels, apartments, spas (and employers) need to begin offering better soundproofing, natural lighting, better schedules and more respect for our need for sleep in the coming years.

 4. CBD Everything

-The boom in CBD is not surprising given the dramatic change in both public and political opinion on cannabis the world over.
+The boom in CBD is not surprising given the dramatic change in both public and political opinion on the cannabis the world over.
 Although there’s still a long way to go before it becomes a global household item, the beauty and wellness industries are already utilising the wonder ingredient in a big way.
 A non-psychoactive strain of cannabis or hemp, it boasts a range of healing properties from anti-inflammation and anti-ageing to mental and physical wellbeing.
 That said, the year 2020 will probably see its fair share of snake-oil salespeople too.
 You have been warned!
 According to Google Trend, searches for “CBD Skincare” are up 367%.

 5. Good Water Inside and Out